rkuma183/wilsonmar.github.io/_posts/2016-06-05-data-security-github.md

 First, if a file is deleted using `git rm` and a commit is made, a vestige of that data can still exist in the repository's <strong>history</strong> (.git folder).

-Two tool remove historical data:
+Tools which remove historical data:

    * Git's `git-filter-branch` command.